-A fireplace adds character and value to your home.
-When someone imagines their perfect house, the home typically includes a comfy home that keeps you and your family warm in the winter, either with a smoothly running heating system or gathering around a cozy fire.
+A fireplace adds ambiance and value to your home.
+When someone imagines their perfect house, the home typically includes a cozy home that keeps you and your family warm in the winter, either with a smoothly running heating system or gathering around a cozy fire.

 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the sensory category.
 You get the crackle.
 You get the pop.
 You get the ability to roast marshmallows indoors.
-Something you don’t get is an effective heating source.
+Something you don’t get is an efficient heating source.
 Wood fires usually receive up to a 15% efficiency rating, considerably lower than a furnace that has consistent service performed.
-They do generate a lot of heat, but most of that heat is released up the chimney.
-Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up and out the chimney.
+They do generate a lot of heat, but most of that heat disappears up the chimney.
+Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up the chimney.

 - Gas: There have been many aesthetic advances in gas fireplaces.
-The flames have become more realistic and many versions offer different adjustments in height.
+The flames have become more realistic and many models offer different height adjustments.
 The logs used in gas fireplaces now have the look of the real thing and come complete with flickering embers, which don’t require you to wait while they burn out.
-You can simply switch your gas fireplace on and off which provides you more control over your home’s temperature and frees you from having to keep an eye on your fire.
+You can easily switch your gas fireplace on and off which provides you more control over your home’s temperature and frees you from having to keep an eye on your fire.
 The lack of fire stealing oxygen gives gas fireplaces a 75% to 99% efficiency rating.
-Just imagine the level of comfort you could achieve when you incorporate that with a fully serviced furnace.
+Just imagine the level of comfort you could have when you incorporate that with a fully serviced furnace.

 Air Quality and Maintenance

-If you are interested in finding out more information about converting your wood burning fireplace into a gas fireplace or you need to schedule your yearly furnace service, please call us at at 704-705-8135 or schedule an appointment through our website.
+If you are wanting to find out more information about converting your wood burning fireplace into a gas fireplace or you need to schedule routine furnace service, please give us a call at 704-705-8135 or schedule an appointment through our website.
 Our experts will have you cuddled up and warm in no time.

 - Gas: Gas fireplaces only require some dusting every now and then and are just about maintenance free.
-It is recommended that you get your gas fireplace cleaned and adjusted yearly by an expert to keep it functioning both safely and smoothly.
+It is suggested that you get your gas fireplace cleaned and adjusted yearly by an expert to keep it working both safely and effectively.